-- (9) Dangerous Goods as defined by Transport Canada are not accepted for carriage under any circumstances.
-Dangerous Goods include, but are not limited to, flammable gasses, liquids and solid material, compressed gasses, explosives, poison, corrosives, oxidizing agents, radio active material, etiologic agents and magnetized material.
-Medical oxygen will not be allowed on board the aircraft. - (b) Cargo Carrier's acceptance of any cargo onboard any flight, shall be subject to the following conditions: - (1) The carrier shall have the right, but not the obligation, to make such inspections of cargo as it deems necessary or appropriate, with or without the shipper's consent or knowledge.
+- (8) With the exception of Service Animals, live animals are not accepted on flights except in accordance with Rule 10A of this Tariff. - (b) Cargo Carrier's acceptance of any cargo onboard any flight, shall be subject to the following conditions: - (1) The carrier shall have the right, but not the obligation, to make such inspections of cargo as it deemed necessary or appropriate, with or without the shipper's consent or knowledge.
 The existence or exercise of such right shall not be construed as an agreement, expressed or implied by the carrier to carry such cargo as would otherwise be precluded from carriage in accordance with this tariff. - (2) The carrier shall not be liable for any damage to any cargo resulting from exposure to electro-magnetic x-ray or fluoroscopic metal or other detecting devices as a result of any inspections. - (3) All cargo presented for carriage shall be crated or otherwise suitably enclosed and be of weight, size and character that is suitable for carriage on the aircraft. - (4) Perishable goods shall be properly packed by the shipper to prevent damage or deterioration in flight.
-The carrier shall not be liable for any loss, damage, deterioration or destruction of perishable goods regardless of its cause, including loss, damage, deterioration or destruction resulting from delay in departure or enroute.
+The carrier shall not be liable for any loss, damage, deterioration or destruction of perishable goods regardless of its cause, including loss, damage, deterioration or destruction resulting from delay in departure or enroute. - (5) Non-acceptance by consignee Where any goods are refused by the consignee or effective arrangements have not been made by the shopper for the consignee to accept goods at the destination, or where instructions for disposal cannot be obtained from the shipper or consignee, or where there is danger that the goods shall become worthless because of delay in transit or delivery or non-delivery, the carrier shall, without prior notice, dispose of the goods upon such terms as shall appear fit and proper to the carrier from and against any and all costs of disposal, delivery or storage thereof.